primesearch/mfakto/README.txt

         Factor=[assignment ID],78467119,65,72

     It is important to submit the results once you're done.
-Do not report partial results as the exponent may be reassigned to someone else in the interim, resulting in duplicate work and wasted cycles.
+Do not report partial results as PrimeNet may reassign the exponent to someone else in the meantime; this can lead to duplicate work and wasted cycles.
+You can easily avoid this by setting Stages=0 in the INI file.

     Please do not manually extend assignments from GPU to 72 as users are requested not to "trial factor past the level you've pledged."